Two Qataris tear-gassed and robbed in motorway heist near Paris: police

-PARIS Robbers stole jewels and clothes worth millions of euros after tear-gassing two Qatari women and the driver of their luxury car on a motorway north of Paris, police officials said.
+PARIS (Reuters) - Robbers stole jewels and clothes worth millions of euros after tear-gassing two Qatari women and the driver of their luxury car on a motorway north of Paris, police officials said.

 The heist, at a resting zone on the A1 motorway, follows another dramatic holdup in October, when U.S. TV celebrity Kim Kardashian was robbed of jewels at gunpoint at the residence where she was staying in the French capital.